sanath95/TUI-Cruise-Ships-Analysis/README.md

 6. **Importance of Trim Optimization for Vessel Performance:**

 Trim adjustments have a significant impact on speed and resistance for Vessel 1, indicating a potential area for performance improvement through trim management.
 Vessel 2 appears to be less affected by trim changes, possibly due to design differences.

+7. **Tight Coupling Between Diesel Generators and Main Engines:**

+The power generation by Diesel Generators is almost perfectly aligned with the fuel flow rate of the corresponding Main Engines, indicating a direct relationship between engine load and generator power output.
+The near-perfect correlations can serve as a benchmark for detecting anomalies or deviations in the relationship, which could indicate potential engine or generator issues.

 > These inferences are based on linear correlations only and do not imply causation.